 Exene took her you-tube channel down after the shit hit the fan about it in 2014.
 She even issued a statement where she tried to make peace, but certainly never truly apologized.
 But morally, I can’t forget the things she said.
 Maybe Exene is truly mentally ill.
 If so, I genuinely feel sorry for her and hope she gets the help she needs.
 But maybe this punk icon is really nothing more than a punk.
 There comes a time in your life when your own moral compass leads you to make some decisions based on what you believe is right and wrong.
 If I ever forget again, which I’m certain I won’t, all I will need to do is replay those lyrics in my head.
 Goodbye, X.

 Despite the vile words and actions of Exene, the band seems to have sold its soul in order to keep performing with someone that stands by her views.
 At a recent show, Exene ended the show with “Let’s Go Brandon” the vile, juvenile euphemism those on the far right use instead of having the balls to say what they mean out loud.
-And while Billy Zoom has always been tightly tied to right wing ideology, John Doe and D.J.
+And while Billy Zoom has always been tied to right wing ideology, John Doe and D.J.
 Bonebreak have not.
 But instead of condemning the words and actions of Exene, John and D.J.
-Have become weak and complicit, allowing the words and beliefs of Exene to drive the narrative of the band.
-Sell-outs who value a dollar more than the decency or what’s right, more than even the lives and memories of dead children.
+Seem to have made the decision to allow the words and beliefs of Exene to drive the narrative of the band.
+Men who appear to value a dollar more than decency or what’s right, more than the lives and memories of dead children.

 A few years back, I was able to speak to the manger of X. When I voiced my shock and outrage at the words of Exene regarding Sandy Hook he said to me ” We both know Exene said those things, but can’t you forgive people their faults?”
-No. When it comes to harassing the families of dead children, I most certainly can not.
+No. When it comes to denying the very lives of children shot down in their classrooms, I most certainly can not.